DaveParillo/intermediate-cpp/_sources/beginnings/vim.rst

    Press ENTER or type command to continue

-When you press ENTER, the ``make`` output is gone, but stored in a special vim buffer: the quickfix window.
+When you press ENTER, the ``make`` output is hidden, but stored in a special vim buffer: the quickfix window.
 Open the quickfix window with the command ``:copen``.
 This will open the output from the last ``make`` command in a new pane.